-Beginning in 2019, students in grades 9, 10, and 11 are required to participate in the experiential, inter-disciplinary NextTerm semester program in May and June.
+Students in grades 9, 10, and 11 are required to participate in the experiential, interdisciplinary NextTerm semester program in May and June.
 NextTerm is a three-week, experiential, intensive, for-credit course designed to prepare students for a world of constant change and offer them interdisciplinary, real-world learning experiences.
 NextTerm courses are half-credit classes that count toward a student's grade point average but do not replace required classes during the traditional school semesters.